ziyw/ziyw.github.io/reading.markdown

 ## 2020

 **Books**
+- Every Tool's a Hammer by Adam Savage, non fiction
+- Notes From An Apocalypse by Mark O'Connell, non fiction
 - City of Thieves by David Benioff, fiction
 - Killing and Dying by Adrian Tomine, comic
 - The Biggest Bluff: How I Learned to Pay Attention, Master Myself, and Win by Maria Konnikova, nonfiction